telefonicaid/fiware-cosmos/cosmos-gui/README.md

         * **user**: Unix user within the Namenode/HttpFS server having sudo permissions.
         * **private_key**: User's private key used to ssh into the Namenode/HttpFS server.
 * **hdfs**:
-    * **quota**: Measured in gigabytes, defines the size of the HDFS space assigned to each Cosmos user.
+    * **quota**: Measured in bytes, defines the size of the HDFS space assigned to each Cosmos user.
     * **superuser**: HDFS superuser, typically `hdfs`.
 * **oauth2**:
     * **idmURL**: URL where the FIWARE Identity Manager runs.
 If using the global instance at FIWARE LAB, it is `https://account.lab.fiware.org`.